 The Toronto Public Library Queen/Saulter Branch re-opened as of September 2021.
 For branch information please check HERE.

-All staff, visitors, and services are required to wear a mask or face covering upon entering and remaining within the Ralph Thornton Community Centre.
+All staff, visitors, and services are encouraged to wear a mask or face covering upon entering and remaining within the Ralph Thornton Community Centre.
 The mask or face covering must cover the nose, mouth and chin.